lanl/spiner/doc/sphinx/src/interpolation.rst

 with the first-order Ports-of-Call NQT ``asinh`` function.
 This provides signed logarithmic spacing far from zero and linear spacing near zero.

-Construction requires a finite positive scale in the physical coordinate's units.
-It sets the transition length of the transform:
+The ``Settings`` struct supplies construction settings.
+Its finite, positive ``scale`` sets the transition length in the physical coordinate's units and defaults to one:

 .. code-block:: cpp

-   FastNonUniformGrid1D grid(points, 1.0);
+   FastNonUniformGrid1D grid(points);

 By default, the lookup table may contain at most eight times as many entries as the physical grid has points.
 If an exact table would exceed that limit, the grid transparently uses the wrapped binary search.
-The configurable constructor accepts a policy and a different limit:
+Pass a ``Settings`` object to select a scale, policy, or different limit:

 .. code-block:: cpp

+   using Settings = FastNonUniformGrid1D::Settings;
+   using Policy = FastNonUniformGrid1D::Policy;
    FastNonUniformGrid1D grid(
-       points, scale, Spiner::FastNonUniformGridPolicy::RequireFast, 16);
+       points, Settings{
+                   .scale = scale,
+                   .policy = Policy::RequireFast,
+                   .max_lookup_ratio = 16});

 ``Automatic`` permits fallback, ``RequireFast`` fails construction if the table cannot fit, and ``ForceBinary`` skips the table.
 The selected mode can be